 NCPEID uses these laws and guidance documents to:

-- Support families and educators in understanding their rights and responsibilities
+- Support families and educators in understanding their rights and responsibilities.

-What is APE?
+What is Adapted Physical Education?

 Who Provides APE Services?

-Adapted physical educators provide APE instruction and services to students with disabilities who qualify for special education services under the Individuals with Disabilities Education Improvement Act (IDEA, 2004).
+Adapted physical educators provide APE instruction and services to students with disabilities, ages 3-21+, who qualify for special education services under the Individuals with Disabilities Education Improvement Act (IDEA, 2004).
 They also serve students who receive accommodations or services under Section 504 of the Rehabilitation Act of 1973 and may also assist physical educators and athletic coaches in making reasonable accommodations in accordance with the Americans with Disabilities Act (ADA, 1990).

 Services Provided by an APE Teacher